HopHubProject/HopHub/README.md

   - The ID of the offer
   - The email address of the creator of the offer
   - The name/pseudonym of the creator of the offer
-  - The optional phone number of the creator of the offer
+  - For each messenger contact the creator added: the kind (phone, SMS, Signal, WhatsApp, Telegram, or Instagram) and the value the creator provided
   - The event ID of the event the offer belongs to
-  - The type of the offer
+  - The direction (way there / way back)
   - The number of seats available or needed
-  - The mode of transportation (car, train, bus, bike, walk)
+  - The mode of transportation (car, train, bus, bicycle, walk, other)
-  - The departure/arrival location
+  - The departure/arrival location and country
   - The departure/arrival date and time
   - The departure/arrival latitude and longitude
-  - The message of the creator of the entry
+  - The notes of the creator of the offer
   - The "clean driver" flag
-- Entries are automatically deleted from the database after they have passed
+- Offers are automatically deleted from the database after they have passed
-- Entries can be deleted manually by their creators
+- Offers can be deleted manually by their creators
 - For ride requests, the following data is stored in the database:
   - The ID of the ride request
   - The email address of the requester